Christie Brinkley’s Ex-Husband Peter Cook, 60, Engaged To Woman The Same Age As 21-Year-Old Daughter Sailor

 Sailor replied to her dad’s post with, “I love you.”

-Sailor Brinkley-Cook made headlines last month when she stepped in for her famous mom at the last minute on Dancing With the Stars after Christie broke her arm during rehearsals.
-Sailor’s Cinderella story on the ABC dancing show ended last week when she was prematurely eliminated following a Disney dance to Cinderalla’s theme song.
+Sailor Brinkley-Cook made headlines last month when she stepped in for her famous mom at the last minute on Dancing with the Stars after Christie broke her arm during rehearsals.
+Sailor’s Cinderella story on the ABC dancing show ended last week when she was prematurely eliminated one week after a gorgeous Disney dance to Cinderella’s theme song.